 - Submissions must be neat and organized.
 Ask me if you're not sure if you're neat and I'll let you know. - Show your work when calculations are required so that it is easy to follow, the correct answer without the work is zero points.
 Also, include brief explanations for answers that do not require calculations.
-This behavior will be modeled in the video lectures. - Use units in calculations and labels when appropriate, also modeled in video lectures. - Submissions must be made in the assignment link using a format that the instructor can easily access.
-I prefer pdf files. - Late assignments are generally not accepted. - o Omission of any of the above may result in a zero for the assignment - Exams: There will be four regular exams.
+This behavior will be modeled in the video lectures. - Use units in calculations and labels when appropriate, also modeled in video lectures. - Submission for each assignment will use the pdf format and only one file will be submitted for each assignment - Late assignments (not exams) are accepted, but points are halved.
+The limit is one week. - Omission of any of the above may result in a zero for the assignment - Exams: There will be four regular exams.
 Exams are short answer questions that may require definitions, descriptions, lists, and/or calculations.
-Exams will be taken using Confer Zoom so that I may monitor students taking the exam.
-Exams with be at 1015am, 115pm, or 530pm, at the student's discretion.
+Students are allowed one 3"x 5" card of hand-written notes for each exam.
+Exams will be proctored using TechConnectZoom.
 You get one chance at each exam.
-Each exam is 75 minutes.
-Afterward, students will photograph their work, transfer the files to their computer, convert the files to pdf (this means open the files and save as pdf files), then upload to Canvas.
-The files are due 30 minutes after the end of the exam. - Quizzes: There will be twelve quizzes, one for each chapter.
+Each exam is 90 minutes.
+Afterward, students will photograph their work and the index card, transfer the image files to their computer, insert the images into a word document, save the document as a pdf file, then upload the single file to Canvas.
+It is best to choose medium quality for images when transferring from a phone.
+All of this will be done while being monitored via TechConnectZoom.
+No exams are dropped. - Quizzes: There will be about 13 quizzes, usually one per module.
 You may take the quiz as often as you like by the due date and keep the highest score.
 These are multiple-choice.
-The lowest quiz score is dropped. - Homework: There will be regular lecture/homework assignments for each chapter along with solutions.
+The lowest quiz score is dropped.
+Quizzes are open for one week, so take it early.
+If you wait for that last day and there is an internet or power outage on your end, then you do not get to take the quiz.
+The lowest quiz is dropped. - Homework: There will be regular lecture/homework assignments for each chapter along with solutions.
+Solutions will be made available seven days after the first lecture for that module or topic.
 Homework is not submitted for grading.
 If you can do the homework without looking in the book for help then you are ready for the test.
-By do I mean that you can work out and write out the solution.
+By "do" I mean that you can work out and write out the solution.
 If you cannot do the homework then you are not ready for the exam. - Lab Assignments: Experiments will have an assignment.
 The due date will be with each lab.
 Each lab assignment is worth 20 points.
-The lowest lab assignment will be dropped. - Discussion: There will be regular discussions, some graded, some not.
+The lab assignment will the lowest grade will be dropped. - Discussion: There will be regular discussions, some graded, some not.
 Posting and replies will be required.
-Some will be very easy, do not pass on these. - Miscellaneous Assignments: These are additional assignments that are not discussions.
+Some will be very easy, do not pass on these.
+The discussion with the lowest grade will be dropped. - Miscellaneous Assignments: These are additional assignments that are not discussions.
 An example is submitting your video introduction.
 Most of these will be graded.
-They are grouped with graded discussions. - Final Exam: The final exam is cumulative and multiple-choice. - Grading: Feedback on assignments submitted on time will normally be within two weeks of submission. - Grades: Grades will be earned based on the following total percentages, using rules of rounding to round to the one's place:
+The miscellaneous assignment with the lowest grade will be dropped. - Final Exam: The final exam is cumulative and multiple-choice.
+You are allow an 8 1⁄2" x 11" handwritten page of notes for the final.
+It is two hours long and will be proctored using TechConnectZoom. - Grading: Feedback on assignments submitted on time will normally be within two weeks of submission.

+• Grades: Grades will be earned based on the following total percentages, using rules of rounding to round to the one's place: